LogtalkDotOrg/logtalk3/manuals/sources/devtools/lgtunit.rst

-When testing complex *units*, it is often desirable to split the tests between several test objects or use parametric test objects to be able to run the same tests using different parameters (e.g. different data sets or alternative implementations of the same protocol).
+When testing complex *units*, it is often desirable to split the tests between several test objects or use parametric test objects to be able to run the same tests using different parameters (e.g., different data sets or alternative implementations of the same protocol).
 In this case, you can run all test subsets using the goal: